dlodola/public/docs/_posts/2021-03-17-how-to-draw-limestones-in-python.md

 ## Using the custom pattern

-Our custom limestone hatch is now ready to be used alongside Matplotlib objects that accept `hatch` as an argument: most polygons including `bar`, `fill_between`, `contourf`, and children of `Polygon`.
+Our custom limestone hatch is now ready to be used alongside Matplotlib objects that accept `hatch` as an argument: most polygons including `bar`, `fill_between`, `fill_betweenx`, `contourf`, and children of `Polygon`.

+Below is a short script that was used to create Figure 1 with the custom limestone hatch pattern used as appropriate: all that is needed is to provided the value `L` the `hatch` argument.
+The built-in hatch patterns continue to work as expected.

 ```python
 # reduce linewidth of hatch patterns